ziyangwang007/CV-SSL-MIS/README.md

 ## References
-This code is originally developed from [SSL4MIS](https://github.com/HiLab-git/SSL4MIS), and please consider citing the following works, if you use in your research/projects:
+Please consider citing the following works, if you use in your research/projects:

 	@misc{ssl4mis2020,
 	  title={{SSL4MIS}},